NZMSA/2023-Phase-2/README.md

 - Can access the [Microsoft Learn modules from Phase 1](https://github.com/NZMSA/2023-Phase-1#schedule) to refer to as you complete Phase 2
 - Have signed up for an Azure for Students subscription using the [Microsoft Azure Sign-Up Instructions](https://github.com/NZMSA/2023-Phase-2#microsoft-azure-sign-up-instructions) below (Azure is required to be used by students in both streams of Phase 2)

-2. Create a repository inside your personal GitHub account to store all your work and clone this into your IDE
+2. Create a repository inside your personal GitHub account to store all your work and clone that repository into your IDE (ignore any and all other branches, everything you need is in the main branch)
     - In your repository, we recommend that you create a folder for each part of your chosen stream to store your work for each part separately
+    - Alternatively, feel free to clone this repository and then delete the folder for the stream you are not doing

 3. Refer to the folder for each stream to get started:
     - [Data Science](https://github.com/NZMSA/2023-Phase-2/tree/main/data-science)